Saving Money Eating Out

 - Groupon - Daily offers in your city often include restaurant deals

 - Restaurant.com – Purchase restaurant gift vouchers for half price or even less

 - Entertainment Book- These books often include 2-for-1 restaurant coupons

 - Amazon Local – Similar to Groupon, sometimes restaurant deals are available

-- Living Social – Similar to Groupon and Eversave, Living Social features deals around town.
+- Living Social – Similar to Groupon, Living Social features deals around town.
 The cool part of their site is that if After you buy the deal, you’ll get a unique link to share.
 If three people buy the deal using your link, then your deal is free.

 Eating Out: Money Saving Tips from Our Readers

 Here’s a tip for saving money at your favorite local restaurants – make sure you like them on Facebook, follow them on Twitter or Instagram, or whatever sites they have advertised.
 I see local places in my area offering things like “first 5 oz of frozen yogurt free” or “$2 off entree” coupons on Facebook all the time.
 It’s a great way to drive up local business, and it’s easy to share the offers with your local friends via Facebook etc. — Susie from CA

 Our kids are 2 and 5, and we recently discovered how expensive it is to order 2 kids meals at a sit-down restaurant.
 So, unless it’s a special occasion, our kids have to share 1 meal.
 We tell them that we will have ice cream or a special dessert when we get home, and that makes them happy.
 They didn’t ever eat the whole meal when we ordered them each one anyway, and they are usually too distracted by all the sights and sounds of a restaurant to eat a lot.
 It really cuts down on the price of the meal.
 We also don’t order appetizers or dessert and we drink water so the kids can have lemonade or Hi-C. — Julie from TX